 Piragi is not a traditional Latvian Christmas food, but I can understand why it became so in my family.
 Traditionally piragi is made around the 24th of June in Latvia.
 It is made to celebrate the summer solstice in a festival called Jani.
 Saying this, piragi finds itself at most Latvian celebrations, it is just too yummy to have once a year.
 I also tend to make them at Easter.

-My grandmother did not leave me her recipe, I was suppose to just know how to make them.
-Growing up I spent countless days in the kitchen with Mahkhit (my great grandmother) and my grandma leading up to Christmas where i watched these little buns of pure delight being made, and helped of course.
-Basically if I was stupid enough not to pay attention on how to make them then I think she felt I did not deserve to have the recipe written down for me.
+My grandmother did not leave me her recipe, I was supposed to just know how to make them.
+Growing up I spent countless days in the kitchen with Mahkhit (my great grandmother) and my grandma leading up to Christmas where i watched these little buns of pure delight being made and helped of course.
+Basically, if I was stupid enough not to pay attention on how to make them then I think she felt I did not deserve to have the recipe written down for me.